Table of Contents:

 How can the foundation support our grantees and local nonprofits?

-You can also share information you’re learning with grantees:
+You can also share COVID resources with grantees:

--The Michigan Nonprofit Association created a webpage that includes information and COVID-19 resources for nonprofit organizations.
+-The Michigan Nonprofit Association created a webpage that includes COVID-19 resources for nonprofit organizations, centered around advocacy, financial, legal, and personnel support.

 -The Association of Fundraising Professionals and Bloomerang have compiled lists of webinars, articles, and other resources specifically dedicated to the challenges that nonprofits face in fundraising during this period.